devxoul/ModelKit/README.md

 License
 -------

-SuperModel is under MIT license.
+SwiftyModel is under MIT license.
 See the LICENSE file for more info.